brownieboy/kendo-systemjs/README.md

 ###Possible Causes
+It looks to me that Kendo is not even picking up that the window has scrolled at all, and is placing its pop-up in the same place it would if the browser was still scrolled to the top.

 This is, I think, something to do with Kendo's hard dependency on jQuery.
-Specifically, how Kendo expects jQuery to be available as global object, attached to the browser's own global, i.e. the *window* object.
+Specifically, how Kendo expects jQuery to be available as global object, attached to the browser's own global, i.e. the _window_ object.